meain/evil-textobj-tree-sitter/README.md

 > This is more or less a port of [nvim-treesitter/nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects).

-This package will let you create evil textobjects using the power of treesitter grammers.
+This package will let you create evil textobjects using the power of treesitter grammars.
 You can easily create function,class,comment etc textobjects in multiple languages.

 # Installation & Usage